 Since her arrival to Salt Lake City, Nichele has been actively engaged in the community alongside her work at the U. The winner of Repertory Dance Theatre's 2017 Regalia competition, Nichele was honored to receive the opportunity to create a new work for the company's 2017-2018 season.
-Nichele was also thrilled to spend the summer of 2017 studying with Doug Varone through his DEVICES4 mentorship program in New York City, through which she premiered Stranger Kin at Gibney Dance Center (NYC) August 10-12.
-Stranger Kin was reset as a male duet for the ACDA Northwest Region conference where it was selected for the Gala concert and as the alternate selection for the National Conference.
+Nichele was also thrilled to spend the summer of 2017 studying with Doug Varone through his DEVICES4 mentorship program in New York City, through which she premiered Stranger Kin at Gibney Dance Center (NYC) August, 2017.
+Stranger Kin was reset for the ACDA Northwest Region conference in 2018 where it was selected for the Gala concert and as the alternate selection for the National Conference.

 in some form or another, all of my life.
 When I took a break for a few years in my 20s I discovered that dancing, and creating dances, is a central vehicle for my ability to experience and understand life.
 I need to be invested in a full-bodied, creative expressivity to feel that I am reaching my fullest state of aliveness.
 It is through dance that I feel most connected to my community and to the world around me.